Functions of Substitution Tilings as a Jacobian: Application for Star-Shaped Substitution Tilings

 \end{lem}

-\begin{lem} Let $\langle T,p\rangle$ be a star shaped domain and let $A$ be a star shaped annulus that is obtained by removing a contracted copy of $T$ around $p$.
+\begin{lem} Let $\langle T,p\rangle$ be a star-shaped domain and let $A$ be a star-shaped annulus that is obtained by removing a contracted copy of $T$ around $p$.
 Then there is a constant $C_3$ such that for every $g_1,g_2:A\to \R$, positive Lipschitz functions with

-there is a biLipschitz homeomorphism $\phi:A\to A$ with $Jac(A)=\frac{g_1}{g_2\circ\phi}$ a.e., and
+there is a biLipschitz homeomorphism $\phi:A\to A$ with $Jac(\phi)=\frac{g_1}{g_2\circ\phi}$ a.e., and

 Moreover, when $g_1|_{\partial A}=g_2|_{\partial A}$, then $\phi$ can be chosen to fix $\partial A$ pointwise. \end{lem}